bigodines/rotdetector/README.md

 # RotDetector

 This amazing piece of technology has been built to assist detecting code that is rotting.
-Hook it up to your CI/CD or build tool and simply add `BestBy MM/YYYY` or `TODO` (off by default) to a comment.
-RotDetector will parse (very quickly) all the files looking for expired notes and alert on those.
+Hook it up to your CI/CD or build tool and simply add `BestBy MM/YYYY` to a comment.
+RotDetector will parse (very quickly) your files looking for expired notes and alert on those.

 You can then decide if you want to deal with the issue or change the date and document the reasoning in a pull-request.